bluefireteam/mini_sprite/packages/flame_mini_sprite/README.md

 ### MiniLibrary.toSprites

-Transform the data stored in the `MiniLibrary` instance into a map of Flame `Sprite`s.
+Convert a `MiniLibrary` instance into a map of Flame `Sprite` instances.

 ```dart